0wlie22/cli-quiz-framework/README.md

 ## Quiz Taking

 * **Normal mode**: the CLI Quiz Maker will present the questions one by one and prompt you to choose an answer by typing the letter of your choice (a, b, c, or d).
 After you enter your answer, the program will inform you if your answer is correct or incorrect.
 At the end of the quiz, it will display the number of questions you answered correctly out of the total questions in the quiz.
-* **Practice mode**: all the questions answered wrong in the normal mode, would be revised and presented one more tim
+* **Practice mode**: all the questions answered wrong in the normal mode, would be revised and presented one more time

 ## Examples